-As shown on Map 2.2d (Appendix B), the design will retain habitat patches 36 and 39 where not impacted by the developable footprint and will completely retain patch 71.
+As shown on Map 2.2d (Appendix B), the design will retain habitat patches 36, 39 and 71, where not impacted by the development footprint.

 Construction of the Aura Boulevard bridge over Bells Creek North commenced in January 2018, with practical completion reached in August 2019.
 The design includes a dedicated frog crossing on the southern approach as well as a movement corridor underneath the bridge.
 The dedicated frog crossing has been designed in accordance with the specifications outlined in Table 3.5a of the WSFMP.
 The crossing consists of a 1200 X 2400 mm reinforced concrete box culvert, which exceeds the minimum height requirements (i.e. 900 mm) outlined in the WSFMP, and Queensland Government fauna sensitive road guidelines (TMR, 2010).
 The culvert design includes a natural floor and grasses and sedges planted at the mouth of the culvert.